tbal999/jsonbase/README.md

 minimalistic declarative data manipulation library developed on 27th Sep.

 The idea of this tool is that you can do very specific data manipulation in go without overburdening a SQL server.
+The goal is to have something like pandas in go.
 I aim to make it as easy to use as possible & plan to extend on this and make it more useful over time.

 Docs: https://pkg.go.dev/github.com/tbal999/jsonbase